McWane: International expansion

-McWane's international expansion began in 1989 when it acquired Canada Pipe Company, in Hamilton, Ontario, an iron pipe plant owned by Canron Inc. of Toronto, Ontario.
-After entering the Canadian market in 1989, McWane established Clow Canada in 1990, with manufacturing operations in Saint John, New Brunswick.
-The Saint John operation had operated as Thomas McAvity & Company between 1834 and 1960 before it was sold to Crane Canada Ltd. Through Canada Pipe, McWane also acquired the Bibby Companies in 1997.
-McWane then extended its operations to Australia in 1999 with the acquisition of Manchester Tank & Equipment Company.
-In 2005, the company built a new foundry, the Tyler Xian Xian Foundry Company, in Hebei, China and in 2010, McWane acquired Manchester Tank & Equipment Cemcogas SA in Santiago, Chile.
-Additionally, through Amerex, McWane acquired Solberg Scandinavian AS, an independent firefighting foam agent manufacturer based in Bergen, Norway.
-In 2012, McWane moved into the technology space by adding ComTech Korea, based in Seoul, and Ontario-based Futurecom, and added UK-based Zinwave in 2014.
-Their most recent international expansion came in 2015, when it opened its first manufacturing plant in Abu Dhabi, called McWane Gulf.
+McWane's international expansion began in 1989 when it acquired Canada Pipe Company in Hamilton, Ontario, then part of Canron Inc. of Toronto.
+The company established Clow Canada in 1990 with manufacturing in Saint John, New Brunswick; the Saint John works had previously operated as Thomas McAvity & Company from 1834 to 1960 before being sold to Crane Canada Ltd. Through Canada Pipe, McWane acquired the Bibby Companies in 1997 and in 1999 extended operations to Australia with the acquisition of Manchester Tank & Equipment Company.
+In 2005, McWane built the Tyler Xian Xian Foundry Company, in Hebei, China and in 2010, McWane acquired Manchester Tank & Equipment Cemcogas SA in Santiago, Chile.
+Through its Amerex subsidiary, McWane also acquired Solberg Scandinavian AS, a Bergen, Norway-based firefighting foam manufacturer.
+The company added Seoul-based Comtech Korea and Ontario-based Futurecom in 2012 and acquired UK-based Zinwave in 2014.
+In 2015, it opened its first manufacturing plant in Abu Dhabi called McWane Gulf.
+In June 2024, Manchester Tank & Equipment announced it would acquire the tank refurbishment and recertification business assets of Ditech Testing, a Canadian firm with operations in New Brunswick and Alberta.